codingshroom/spell_tactics/README.md

             draw phase and shuffling
             )
         )

-you always play cards face down - simultaneously with your opponent.
+you always play cards face down - simultaneously with your opponent

-you can choose to play them either direct or charged.
+you can choose to play them either direct or charged

-cards played directly will be revealed and calculated in the current round.
+cards played directly will be revealed and calculated in the current round

-charged cards will be revealed in the following round - until then the field the card is placed in is occupied and no other card can be played onto this field.
+charged cards will be revealed in the following round - until then the field the card is placed in is occupied and no other card can be played onto this field

-the effect of charged cards are stronger and more consequential.
+the effect of charged cards are stronger and more consequential

 to be continued...